insight-platform/.github/profile/README.md

 We also provide projects under the developer-friendly BSL-1.1 license.
 These projects are:

 * [Replay](https://github.com/insight-platform/Replay): Fast video archive and on-demand re-streaming database for edge and datacenter.
+* [MediaGateway](https://github.com/insight-platform/MediaGateway): Secure bridge and AAA solution for building hybrid edge/data center computer vision pipelines.

-## In-Sight Team
+## About Us

-The In-Sight team is an ML/AI department of Bitworks Software.
+The In-Sight team is an ML/AI department of [Bitworks Software](https://bitworks.software/).
 We develop custom high-performance CV applications for various industries, providing full-cycle processes, including but not limited to data labeling, model evaluation, training, pruning, quantization, validation, verification, pipeline development, and CI/CD.
-We mostly focus on Nvidia hardware (both data center and edge).
+We mainly focus on Nvidia hardware (both data center and edge).

 We are part of the Nvidia Inception Program: